How to Take Shinkansen: Guide to Japan's Bullet Trains

 Station of ShinkansenStation of Shinkansen

-Insert your ticket at the Shinkansen ticket gate and retrieve it.
-Find out which platform your Shinkansen bullet train departs from and wait there (check the train number and departure time on your ticket and confirm the platform of your Shinkansen bullet train on the electronic board).
+Check the train number, departure time on your ticket, and confirm the platform of your Shinkansen bullet train on the electronic board and wait there.
+Board the train and follow the signal to your car and seat.
 A staff member will check your ticket after you have been on the train.

 Luggage